A one stop guide to Advanced Paediatric training in Victoria

 • 14 Neonatal Consultants

-• Each SNMO will have a Consultant Neonatologist nominated to be his/her mentor/educational supervisor during their employment.
-Each SNMO will also be nominated a Neonatal Fellow mentor.
+• Each NMO will have a Consultant Neonatologist nominated to be his/her mentor/educational supervisor during their employment.
+Each NMO will also be nominated a Neonatal Fellow mentor.

 Roster and on-call

-• SNMO's work as part of a multidisciplinary team within the Neonatal Intensive and Special Care Nursery.
+• NMO's work as part of a multidisciplinary team within the Neonatal Intensive and Special Care Nursery.

 • The Neonatal Medical Officers, supported by the neonatal fellows and consultants, attend high risk births and provide input for patients on the postnatal ward and babies born at the Royal Women's Hospital who return for assessment to the Women's Emergency Department.